Fourth of July activities in Logansport, Cass County and surrounding areas

 Peru

 The 19th Annual Firecracker 5K in Peru will be on July 4 at the Peru Fire Department and will begin at 8 a.m.
-Participants can register online here or can register on the day of the race from 7 to 7:45 a.m.
+Participants can register from 7 to 7:45 a.m.
 Registration costs $25.
 Food will be served and awards will be given out.

 Flora